-There are lots of different ways to fundraise for Beat, from trekking up a mountain to sharing your story online or organising a quiz in your workplace.
-It’s important to choose the fundraising activity that is right for you depending on your interests, skills, free-time, and your health.
+There are lots of different ways to fundraise for Beat, from organising a quiz, taking on a trek or running a half marathon – the possibilities are endless.
+It is really important to choose the fundraising activity that is right for you depending on your interests and your wellbeing.

-Remember, fundraising should always be an enjoyable, empowering experience and it should never impact negatively on your physical or mental health.
+Remember, fundraising should always be a fun and empowering experience and it should never impact negatively on your physical or mental health.

-Our friendly fundraising team is here to help you find the right event for you.
+If you are not sure where to start, our fundraising team is here to help you find the right event for you.
 Get in touch on 01603 753308 or email email@example.com

-Taking on a sporting challenge such as a run, a cycle, or a trek can be an enjoyable and empowering experience, and we know that for many of our supporters it will be a positive achievement they work towards.
+Taking on a sporting challenge such as a run, cycle, or trek can be fun and exciting, and a great way to help Beat raise money.
+We know that for many of our supporters it will be a great experience.

-However, for some people the relationship between their eating disorder and exercise can be unhealthy.
-If this is the case for you, we strongly discourage you from choosing a sports or endurance challenge.
-There are lots of other ways you can fundraise for Beat that will not pose a risk to your recovery.
+However, for some people the relationship between their eating disorder and exercise can be a difficult one and has the potential to be detrimental to their health.
+If this is the case for you, we strongly discourage you from choosing a sports event or challenge.
+There are lots of other ways you can fundraise for Beat that will not pose a risk to your recovery and better suit you.

-Before choosing to take part in any extreme sport challenge it is essential that you know and understand the risks.
-Please ensure you read through the organiser’s guidance carefully before booking.
+Before choosing to take part in a skydive or an extreme challenge it is essential that you understand the risks associated.
+Before you book your place, make sure you read through the organiser’s guidance carefully.

-The third party event organiser we use for skydives is called Skyline.
-They have their own procedures in place to manage risk and establish if you are safe to jump, including a medical form which must be completed.
-You can find out more about Skyline’s procedures here.
+We organise our skydives with the company Skyline.
+They have their own procedures in place to manage risk and establish if you are safe to jump, including a medical form which must be completed ahead of your skydive.

-At certain airfields used by Skyline, there are height and weight limits for safety reasons.
-This means that you may be weighed on the day of your jump.
-You should never use the weight limit as a goal without seeking professional help and support.
+At certain airfields there are height and weight limits for individuals skydiving for safety reasons.
+This means that you will be weighed on the day of your jump which we know might be upsetting for our fundraisers.
+It is really important to look after yourself while fundraising for Beat.
+You should never use the weight limit at your chosen airfield as a goal weight.
 The NICE guidelines advise that a person in recovery from binge eating disorder should avoid trying to lose weight during treatment (for example by dieting), because this is likely to trigger their eating disorder.

 If you have experience of Bulimia or Anorexia it’s important to remember that skydiving is an extreme sport and there are risk factors linked to osteoporosis, heart conditions, and blood conditions.
 We recommend consulting your doctor before booking a skydive.